-345 In the absence of a register keeper see Para 122b for procedures regarding clearing of firearms.

-346 Other requirements for the proper filling in of register tickets and team registers are given in Paras 806 and 815.

-347 Any objection to the scores entered on a register ticket or team register must be made on the firing point at the time (see Para 358), and no competitor or team has the right to object at any subsequent time.

-348 Any alteration of a register ticket must be initialled by the register keeper.
-The RO or his deputy must verify all such alterations with the register keeper and sign the ticket to confirm that he has done so.
-No erasure is permitted on any score card.
-Errors must be corrected by striking them out and writing in the correct values, with the register keeper initialling the changes.

-349 The register keeper is responsible for ensuring that all final scores, if the register ticket has been completed in pencil, are inked in before being handed back to the firer or team captain.

-350 An incorrectly completed register ticket arriving in Stats shall be segregated by Stats staff and may constitute evidence of breach(es) of Para 342, 343, 346, 348 or 349 as appropriate by both the firer and the register keeper.
-Penalties under Para 547a may be applied to either or both the firer and register keeper.
+- 345 In the absence of a register keeper see Para 122b for procedures regarding clearing of firearms. - 346 Other requirements for the proper filling in of register tickets and team registers are given in Paras 806 and 815. - 347 Any objection to the scores entered on a register ticket or team register must be made on the firing point at the time (see Para 358), and no competitor or team has the right to object at any subsequent time. - 348 Any alteration of a register ticket must be initialled by the person making the alteration.
+The RO or his nominee must verify all such alterations, in NRA competitions using dual score tickets cross-checking both tickets for consistency, and sign the ticket(s) to confirm that he has done so. - 349 Entries in a score register, whether on a register ticket or a team register, must not be erased.
+Errors must be corrected by striking them out and writing in the correct values.
+The person keeping a register is responsible for ensuring that all final scores, if the register has been completed in pencil, are inked in before they release the register for further action. - 350 An incorrectly completed register ticket, and a pair of dual score register tickets with inconsistent records, arriving in Stats shall be segregated by Stats staff and may constitute evidence of breach(es) of Para 342, 343, 346, 348 or 349 as appropriate by both the firer and the register keeper.
+Subject to investigation, penalties under Para 547a may be applied to either or both the firer and register keeper.

+Where there is a discrepancy between a score as recorded by the register keeper and the corresponding score as declared by the competitor, that cannot be resolved without reference to either or both of those, the lower score shall be published.
+See Paras 359 and 890-894.